panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ## 8. Class features availability

-The class features presented in this post are spread across ES2015 standard and proposals at stage 3.
+The class features presented in this post are spread across ES2015 and proposals at stage 3.

 At the end of 2019: